What will the apprentice be doing?

 Skills RequiredCommunication skills, Attention to detail, Organisation skills, Team working, Physical fitness, Reliability, Enthusiasm

-Qualifications RequiredGCSE or equivalent English (Grade 4 and above) Essential
+Qualifications RequiredGCSE or equivalent English (Grade C/4 or above) Essential

-GCSE or equivalent Mathematics (Grade 4 and above) Essential
+GCSE or equivalent Mathematics (Grade C/4 or above) Essential

-GCSE or equivalent IT (Grade 4 and above) Desired
+GCSE or equivalent IT (Grade C/4 or above) Desired